Summer Succotash

 • Place the lima beans and zipper peas in a medium-size pot, and add water to cover.
 Bring to a boil, reduce heat and simmer for 8 to 10 minutes, or until the beans and peas are just tender.
 Do not overcook.
 Drain and set aside.

-• In a large skillet cook the bacon until crispy, drain on paper towels, and crumble.
+• In a large skillet on medium heat cook the bacon until crispy, drain on paper towels, and crumble.
 Reserve at least 1 tablespoon of the bacon fat in the skillet.

 • Add the onion and okra to the skillet over medium heat.
 Cook, stirring often until the onion is tender, about 5 minutes.